Select secondary endpoints: CR, CR+CRh1,3 | ||

 VENCLEXTA Prescribing Information.

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia V.3.2023. © National Comprehensive Cancer Network, Inc. 2023.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia V.3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed January 13, 2023.
+Accessed May 17, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia V.3.2023. © National Comprehensive Cancer Network, Inc. 2023.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia V.3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed January 13, 2023.
+Accessed May 17, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 DiNardo CD, Jonas BA, Pullarkat V, et al. Azacitidine and venetoclax in previously untreated acute myeloid leukemia.
 N Engl J Med.
 2020;383(7):617-629.